dirigible-io/dirigible-io.github.io/_posts/blogs/2015-10-21-blogs_dirigible_impl_sql_plugin.markdown

 1. In the project **releng/dirigible-all-tomcat** > sub-folder **src/main/webapp/WEB-INF/configuration** > file **config.ini**
 2. In the project **releng/dirigible-runtime-tomcat** > sub-folder **src/main/webapp/WEB-INF/configuration** > file **config.ini**

-     be very careful with the spaces in the beginning of the line
+     be very careful with the white spaces in the beginning of the line

 ---